MiSTle-Dev/C64Nano/README.md

 ## MIDI-IN and OUT

-<s>Type of MIDI interface can be selected from OSD.
+Type of MIDI interface can be selected from OSD.
 There is support for Sequential Inc., Passport/Sentech, DATEL/SIEL/JMS/C-LAB and Namesoft.
-You can use a [MiSTeryNano shield](https://github.com/harbaum/MiSTeryNano/tree/main/board/misteryshield20k/README.md) to interface to a Keyboard.</s>
+You can use a [MiSTeryNano shield](https://github.com/harbaum/MiSTeryNano/tree/main/board/misteryshield20k/README.md) to interface to a Keyboard.

 ## RS232 Serial Interface Swiftlink-232 <-> WIFI Modem